Rajendra-Thammaneni/Customer_Churn_Prediction-of-telecom-firm-using-logistic-regression/README.md

-Finally, recommend strategies to manage customer churn based on your observations.
+Finally, recommend strategies to manage customer churn based on  observations.